 I keep getting one of the above error messages.
 What causes this and how can I fix it?

-The Oracle Service Cloud software has a number of security features.
+The Oracle B2C Service software has a number of security features.
 One of the security features is the time offset value.

 Error messages such as:

 "The server and client clocks are no longer synchronized"

 ...may indicate there is a problem with the time changing on the affected workstation.

 When logging into the Oracle B2C Service console, this security feature notes the time on the client workstation and compares it to the time on the Oracle B2C Service application server.
 This time difference is stored in the time_offset column of the accounts table for each account.
 Each subsequent transaction that the client submits to the server is compared to this time-offset value.
 If the client time changes by more than the allowed offset value (plus or minus 120 seconds) the transaction is not valid and the error message is returned.

 When a single workstation receives this error message, consider the following possible causes: